hashicorp/packer/website/source/docs/builders/hyperv-iso.html.md

     available as variables in `boot_command`.
 This is covered in more detail below.

--   `http_port_min` and `http_port_max` (integer) - These are the minimum and
-    maximum port to use for the HTTP server started to serve the `http_directory`.
-    Because Packer often runs in parallel, Packer will choose a randomly available port in this range to run the HTTP server.
-If you want to force the HTTP server to be on one port, make this minimum and maximum port the same.
+-   `http_port` (integer) - Port to use for the HTTP server started to serve the `http_directory`.
+Because Packer often runs in parallel, Packer will, by default, let the kernel choose a randomly selected port to run the HTTP server.
+If you want to force the HTTP server to be on one port, set this.
-    By default the values are 8000 and 9000, respectively.

 -   `iso_urls` (array of strings) - Multiple URLs for the ISO to download.
     Packer will try these in order.
 If anything goes wrong attempting to download